-Safety Performance Evaluations
+B. Safety Performance Evaluations

 - Adherence to defined safety practices.

-- Use of provided safety equipment.
+- Use of safety equipment (PPE, ladders, etc.).

 - Providing support to safety programs.

-Some Special Requirements for Supervisors
+C. Special Requirements for Supervisors

 - Ensure rapid correction of identified safety hazards through adoption of interim solutions and permanent corrections.